“Being a musician isn’t about pursuing some nirvana of artistic enlightenment; it’s about endless refinement and discovery.”

 –The Musician’s Way, p.
 110

-This blog and The Musician’s Way book explore diverse strategies to practice deeply and efficiently.
+This blog and The Musician’s Way book explore diverse strategies to practice deeply and perform fearlessly.

 If you’re a regular reader, you’ve taken in bundles of information, so it would be reasonable to ask, “What’s the best way to absorb all of these concepts?”

-The answer is to apply them again and again—say, through mastering one accessible piece after another—and via that process to cultivate artistry and forge an assured practice style.
+The answer is to apply them again and again – especially through mastering one accessible piece after another – and via that process to cultivate artistry and forge an assured practice and performance style.

 The Essence of Creativity: Process